heathsc/gemBS/README.md

 ----------

     3.3.0 Make new release for IHEC
+    3.3.0 Switch conversion default in IHEC_standard configuration to 0.01,0.05 rather than auto, which can give odd results if conversion controls not present or not working correctly
     3.3.0 Fix bug where conversion parameters could be ignored 3.2.13 Fix formatting bug in mextr with multiple samples (not triggered in normal gemBS use) 3.2.12 Ensure that conversion statistics are correctly calculated for non-stranded or reverse conversion protocols